 The SJSJ cannot guarantee that all such content will be published.
 All publication decisions made the by the SJSJ are final.

-The SJSJ is published three times each year.
-Submissions must be received by March 15 to be considered for the Summer issue, June 15 for the Fall issue, and November 15 for the Spring issue.
+The SJSJ is published two to three times each year.
+Submissions must be received by August 1 to be considered for the Fall issue, October 1 for the Winter issue, and December 1 for the Spring issue.
 Submissions may be emailed to or mailed to:

 Seattle Journal for Social Justice Attn: Editor-in-Chief Seattle University School of Law 901 12th Avenue, Sullivan Hall P.O.
 Box 222000 Seattle, WA 98122-1090